mitmproxy/mitmproxy/README.md

 The proxy is a fork of the amazing [mitmproxy](https://mitmproxy.org/), with an added performance testing, QA and DevOps flavor.

-Along with the standard mitmproxy features, the BrowserUp MITM Proxy offers adds a REST control API and native language clients in
-Java, JavaScript, Python and Ruby.
+Along with the standard mitmproxy features, the BrowserUp MITM Proxy adds a REST control API and native language clients in Java, JavaScript, Python and Ruby.
 It allows HAR capture (websockets and HTTP/2 too), and provides the ability to verify (assert) about network traffic.